|

 to perform is also resilient: we were able to get

+along never the less.
 Not only strategies were tested, but each sub-system

 was tested in real conditions to its ultimate limit.
+During some periods, when we were completely cut

 of from civilisation, the conditions of extreme cold